Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_04.md

 Now, let's add the ability to delete parties.

-Let's add an X button to each party:
+Let's add an X button to each party in our party list:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="4.10"}}